EWeinstein/EWeinstein.github.io/index.md

 I received my PhD in Biophysics from Harvard University in 2022, advised by [Debora Marks](https://marks.hms.harvard.edu/index.html) and [Jeff Miller](https://jwmi.github.io/), as a [Hertz Foundation Fellow](https://www.hertzfoundation.org/).
 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with [Adam Cohen](http://cohenweb.rc.fas.harvard.edu/).
-I currently also lead machine learning research at [Jura Bio](https://www.jura.bio), a genomic medicines startup.
+I lead machine learning research at [Jura Bio](https://www.jura.bio), a genomic medicines startup.

 **I am on the 2024-2025 academic job market.**